kristopolous/ytmix/README.md

 ## Low Bandwidth Streaming

+2019 Edit: The modern mplayer, `mpv` supports direct youtube urls.
+So you can do something like  curl localhost/ytmix/api/gettracks.txt/564/dopp | shuf | xargs -I %% mpv -vo null "https://youtube.com/watch?v=%%"

-Edit: There's a tool now at `tools/shell-listen.sh` that accomplishes this since recent (2016-09-30) FF dev versions have been eating up lots of CPU for the HTML5 yt videos.
+2016 Edit: There's a tool now at `tools/shell-listen.sh` that accomplishes this since recent (2016-09-30) FF dev versions have been eating up lots of CPU for the HTML5 yt videos.

 You can use [youtube-dl](http://rg3.github.io/youtube-dl/) with a FIFO-pipe and mplayer to play things over a low-bitrate connection like so: